cce-bigdataintro-1160/CEBD-1160-spring-2019/3-python-exercises.md

 Find the sum of all the multiples of 3 or 5 below 1000.

 ##### Error
 1. Write a script that can convert a string into an int and print its value and type on the console.
-If the value can't be converted print: `bad string {} couldn't be cast to int`
+If the value can't be converted print: `bad string {} couldn't be cast to int`, correctly formatting the message.
-2. ???

 ##### Files
 1. Open and print the titanic train.csv file.
 Prefix the line by `Male: ` and `Female: ` according to the gender of the person.
 Output the prefixed text and output the final count for each.
-2. Open and print the [boston.housing](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/housing.data).
-Can you print it value by value?